AdrienneTuynman/adriennetuynman.github.io/index.md

 ## Teaching

-### Academic year 2024-2025
+### Teaching material

-I am the TA for the "Bases mathématiques" course in the first semester again.
+Check out me and [Timothée Mathieu](https://tmathieu.gitlabpages.inria.fr/home/)'s animated video about performing safe tests [here](https://www.youtube.com/watch?v=K18QBMPB7A0).

-### Academic year 2023-2024
+### 2023-2026

-I was the TA for the course "Bases mathématiques" in the first semester, and for the Cryptography course in the second semester for the [mathematics Master's of the Lille University](https://sciences-technologies.univ-lille.fr/mathematiques/formation/master-mention-mathematiques-et-applications/parcours-mfca)
+I am the TA for the "Bases mathématiques" course in the first semester again, and for the Cryptography course in the second semester for the mathematics Master's of the Lille University](https://sciences-technologies.univ-lille.fr/mathematiques/formation/master-mention-mathematiques-et-applications/parcours-mfca).